 Indianapolis-based commercial real estate company Ambrose Property Group named Mali Simone Jeffers, ’04, as director of marketing and community initiatives for the redevelopment of the former GM stamping plant site.
 She will use her experience as former director of engagement and operations for Midtown Indy to oversee community relations and marketing efforts for the 103-acre site with hopes to reimagine downtown’s western edge.

-Kathryn (Stevens) Jessup, MAE ’05 LGR ’08 EdS ’13 EdD ’17, Brownsburg, Indiana, has received her doctoral degree in educational leadership from Ball State.
-She is the superintendent for the Brownsburg Community School Corporation.
+Kathryn (Stevens) Jessup, MAE ’05 EdS ’13 EdD ’17, completed her EdD in educational administration at Ball State University.
+She is the assistant superintendent for the Brownsburg Community School Corporation in Brownsburg, Indiana.

 Mike Reynolds, ’07 MA ’09, Indianapolis, spoke in March on “Distributive Justice and the Embrace of Equality in the Workplace” as part of the philosophy and religious studies department’s career development program.
 He is a salesforce administrator for RCI Vacation Exchange and active in many community organizations.